-Now you can make use of the ad’s shortcode or our placements to place the Ezoic ads manually or automatically on your site.
+Now you can use of the ad’s shortcode or our placements to place these ads manually or automatically on your site.

-Due to the fact that Ezoic determines the ads for each user before the page loads, the cache-busting feature in Advanced Ads Pro is not going to work.
+Since Ezoic determines the ads for each user before the page loads, the cache-busting feature in Advanced Ads Pro will not work.

 There is only one solution that we discussed with the Ezoic team: disable caching and cache-busting.

-The good news is that Ezoic itself has a lot of caching and page speed optimization features.
+The good news is that Ezoic itself has many caching and page speed optimization features.
 See this page.
 You can use their free CDN and caching.